On contact cosmetic surgery: Abstract

 \section{Abstract}

-We demonstrate that the contact cosmetic surgery conjecture holds true for all non-trivial Legendrian knots, with the possible exception of Lagrangian slice knots.
-We also discuss the contact cosmetic surgeries on Legendrian unknots and make the surprising observation that there are some Legendrian unknots that have a contact surgery with no cosmetic pair, while all other contact surgeries are contactomorphic to infinitely many other contact surgeries on the knot.
+We demonstrate that the contact cosmetic surgery conjecture holds for all non-trivial Legendrian knots, with the possible exception of Lagrangian slice knots.
+We also discuss the contact cosmetic surgeries on Legendrian unknots and make the surprising observation that some Legendrian unknots have a contact surgery with no cosmetic pair, while all other contact surgeries are contactomorphic to infinitely many other contact surgeries on the unknot.